Resources

 What are the different payment methods?

 Payment methods are simply the different ways in which merchants can collect payments from their customers.
+In eCommerce, payment methods can fall under one of two categories, either global or local payment methods.

-Among the most popular payment methods include:
+Among the most popular payment global payment methods include:

 How to add a payment method

 When you’re running an online business, your customers need multiple payment options.
 That way, they get the flexibility of paying how they want, and in turn, you can attract worldwide trade.
 But how do you add payment methods?
-The easiest way is via a marketplace, a payment gateway, or a custom domain with the help of a website developer.

 How to add a payment method to a marketplace